Go to main content

 7 delicacies to taste in Pontremoli

-Discover the traditions and gastronomy of the historic village “Northern Gate of Tuscany”
+Discover the traditions and the food and wine in the historic village known as the “Northern Gate of Tuscany”

 Lunigiana